MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

  **LIFO**

  For items using the **LIFO** costing method, items that were purchased most recently are always sold first (entry numbers 3, 2, and 1 in this example).
-Accordingly, stock decreases are valued by taking the value of the last stock increase.
+Accordingly, inventory decreases are valued by taking the value of the last inventory increase.

- COGS is calculated using the value of the most recent stock acquisitions.
+ COGS is calculated using the value of the most recent inventory acquisitions.

- The following table shows how stock decreases are valued for the **LIFO** costing method.
+ The following table shows how inventory decreases are valued for the **LIFO** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Entry No.|
 |------------------|--------------|----------------------------|---------------|